 14 Jan Good vs. Evil; Devas vs. Asuras; Good Planets vs. Bad Planets: If We are Scientific, Why We Should Even Bother With Stuff Like Myth, Movies & Astrology?

 Like devas and asuras, some planets are considered “good” and some “bad.”
-For example, Jupiter is generally taught to embody the qualities of teacher, preceptor, wisdom, expansion, earth, sweets, etc. “He” is also considered to be the preceptor of the devas—the “good guys.”
+For example, Jupiter is generally taught to embody the qualities of teacher, preceptor, wisdom, expansion, earth, sweets, etc. He is also considered to be the preceptor of the devas—the “good guys.”
 Lots of “good” things associated with Jupiter.
 Good stuff is associated with Venus too.
 And the moon.
 Sometimes.
 And Mercury, as long as he is hanging out in good situations, with good company.

 When it gets right down to it, it is hard to tell the difference between devas, asuras and the planets.
 Indeed, they are often related by close familial ties.
 Consider these associations between the planets and other planets, planets and the devas, and devas and other devas: